opendatateam/udata/docs/getting-started.md

 export UDATA_WORKSPACE=`pwd`  # we'll use UDATA_WORKSPACE env in the instructions
 ```

-In this new directory, clone udata :
+In this new directory, clone udata:

 ```shell
 git clone git@github.com:opendatateam/udata.git